 Canva is a design app that offers free and subscription-based design tools to design everything from logos to menus to social media posts.
-Paid subscriptions are affordable (less than $20 per month) and allow you to save your brand colors and other brand collateral to ensure that your menus, flyers, and signage represent your restaurant accurately.
+Paid subscriptions are affordable ($15 to $30 per month) and allow you to save your brand colors and other brand collateral to ensure that your menus, flyers, and signage represent your restaurant accurately.
 The comprehensive design and layout features make Canva the best marketing tool for restaurants that need print materials.
 You can schedule social media posts directly from your Canva dashboard.

 Like Later, Canva does not directly include email marketing tools but integrates with Mailchimp.
 So you can create compelling email images, then send them to your email list via an integrated platform.